 Nowadays there are a multitude of products available to musicians, allowing them to efficiently organise their music-life.
 From setting up rehearsals to exchanging demos or simply moods, these band communication tools can act as time-saving cornerstones of proficient project management.
-Great thing is – there are some tools that weren’t exclusively made for music, but can act as gamechangers when used in the right context.

 To help you get a picture of the possibilities, here are 4 tools that can help you out A LOT: